lukas-kramer07/CNNs-Cifar10/README.md

 ## Features

-- Multiple CNN model versions (V0 to V7) with varying architectures and data augmentation strategies.
+- V0: Base MLP model
 - Code for data augmentation to enhance the model's performance.
 - Visualizations of training history and confusion matrices to evaluate model performance.
 - Detailed documentation and comments for clarity and ease of understanding.